 The bigger, more hotel-like, Makathanee Resort dominates the next section, with its main accommodation block flanking the road.
 The resort has its own pier, which is used by Leelawadee Speedboats, coming from the mainland and Kai Bae Huts Speedboats, coming from Koh Chang, Koh Wai or Koh Kood.

-Leading up to it, you’ll find the final set of restaurants including the vegan Pak Pak (same owners as By The Sea), Aimmy, Rabbit Bar (closed for rainy season), Clay Pot, the tiny fusion style M.A.
-Bistro and the Gelato shop.
+Leading up to it, you’ll find the final set of restaurants including the vegan Pak Pak (same owners as By The Sea), Aimmy, Rabbit, Clay Pot, the tiny fusion style M.A.
+Bistro (and Pivo Grill, its offshoot opposite), Island Gelato and new in 2025/26 the cafe, Coble.

 Totti’s Scooters (and boats for charter), Baan Talay Hostel with its handful of cheap rooms, the pharmacy and a couple of minimarts complete the picture.